nuvlabox/peripheral-manager-mock/README.md

 # Create the build context:
 docker buildx create --name multiplatformbuilder --use

-# Bootstrap the context and make sure you're targeted platforms are supported by it
+# Bootstrap the context and make sure your targeted platforms are supported by it
 docker buildx inspect --bootstrap

 # Build and push the Docker image